zipl - Prepare devices for stand-alone dump

 - -d <dump_device> or --dumpto=<dump_device>

-- is the device node of the DASD or SCSI partition,
+- is the device node of the tape device or of the DASD, SCSI,

-or tape device to be prepared as a dump device. zipl deletes
+or NVMe partition to be prepared as a dump device.

-all data on the partition or tape and installs the boot loader
+zipl deletes all data on the partition or tape and installs the boot loader code

 - If the dump device is an ECKD disk with fixed-block layout (ldl), a dump overwrites the dump utility.
 You must reinstall the dump utility before you can use the device for another dump.